Sudan travel tips

 • Before the split between the north and the south in 2011, Sudan was the largest country in Africa.
 South Sudan is today the world’s youngest nation.

 • The Nile becomes such in Khartoum where the White and Blue Nile merge.
-You can actually see both tributaries converge and during our trip we will take a boat trip to get up and close with this amazing phenomenon.
+You can actually see both tributaries converge and can take a boat trip to get up and close with this amazing phenomenon.

 • There are more pyramids in Sudan than in Egypt, most of which are in UNESCO-listed Meroe and we will be visiting them during our trip.